Licensed Psychiatric Technician: Licensure and Credential Information

 Arkansas psychiatric technicians must graduate from an approved nursing program and submit to a criminal background check before registering for the state licensing exam.
 Psychiatric technicians in Kansas need to have a high school diploma or GED and complete a state-approved mental health technology course.
 Additionally, they usually have to register to take the licensing examination within two years of graduation from the mental health course.

 Employment Prospects and Salary Info

-From 2010-2020, employment of psychiatric technicians was expected to increase 15%, according to the U.S. Bureau of Labor Statistics (BLS).
-This rate was about average compared to all other career fields.
-The median annual wage for psychiatric technicians as of 2012 was $30,050, per the BLS.
+From 2012-2022, employment of psychiatric technicians was expected to increase 4%, according to the U.S. Bureau of Labor Statistics (BLS).
+This rate was slower-than-average compared to all other career fields.
+The median annual wage for psychiatric technicians as of 2013 was $29,880, per the BLS.

 Credentialing Information for Psychiatric Technicians

 The American Association of Psychiatric Technicians (AAPT) offers voluntary certification examinations for professionals in the field (www.psychtechs.org).
 In some instances, certification from AAPT is required for employment.
 Certification also can be helpful for those working in states where licensing is not mandatory because it shows knowledge in the field of psychiatric treatment.